naturalis/wgs2ncbi/README.md

 file with the features, we need to do the following:

 1. use the GenBank web form to create the submission template
-2. split the giant FASTA file into scaffolds
+2. explode the GFF3 file into smaller ones, one for each scaffold
-3. split the GFF file into tbl files, one for each scaffold
+3. split the FASTA file into scaffolds and feature tables
 4. run tbl2asn on the folder with the intermediate files
+5. verify output from tbl2asn
+6. upload .sqn files

 Here now follow more details about each of these steps: